-In this recent software release Garmin has added the ability for the user to adjust the climb score value used (threshold).
+The Edge 530/830/1030 have the ability for the user to adjust the climb score value used (threshold).

-Under the ClimbPro page settings is a new option that allows you to select different Climb Score values.
+Under the ClimbPro page settings is an option that allows you to select different Climb Score values.

 The medium option is the default and maps to what the Edge was doing before this control option was added.